kipharris/terraform-openshift-ibminfra/README.md

 OpenShift Compute Platform requires a fully functional DNS server, and is properly configured wildcard DNS zone that resolves to the IP address of the OpenShift router.
 By default, *dnsmasq* is automatically configured on all masters and nodes to listen on port 53.
 The pods use the nodes as their DNS, and the nodes forward the requests.

-You can use [terraform-openshift-cloudflare](https://github.ibm.com/ncolon/terraform-openshift-cloudflare) as a terraform module to provide DNS for cluster and [terraform-openshift-letsenctypt](https://github.ibm.com/ncolon/terraform-openshift-letsencrypt) to provide certificates for your custom domain.
+You can use [terraform-openshift-dnscerts](https://github.ibm.com/ncolon/terraform-openshift-cloudflare) as a terraform module to provide DNS and certificates for your cluster

 ## Software Version Details
 ***RHEL OSEv3 Details***